 Are there risks to being on the pill?

 Not every woman responds well to hormonal contraception (ask a friend who’s been on the pill how many different types she needed to try before finding the "right" one).
-Simply put, if you’re taking the pill for any other reason besides pregnancy prevention, you’re better off getting to the real reason behind your hormonal issue instead.
+Simply put, if you’re exploring birth control for reasons beyond pregnancy prevention, it may help to speak with a healthcare professional about what’s best for your individual hormone health.
 Here’s why:

-Oral estrogen and progesterone therapy can cause a ton of side-effects, some annoying, and some more serious.
-A few common ones are weight gain, acne, irregular cycles, headache or mood changes.
-More rare adverse effects include cancer, blood clots or stroke (especially if you smoke).
-In addition, when you’re finally ready to come off the pill it can take months to get your cycles back & regular (not great if you’re trying to start a family).
+Oral estrogen and progesterone therapy can cause a ton of side effects, some annoying, and some more serious.
+A few common ones are weight gain, acne, irregular cycles, headaches, or mood changes.
+More rare adverse effects include cancer, blood clots, or stroke (especially if you smoke).
+In addition, when you’re finally ready to come off the pill, it can take months to get your cycles back & regular (not great if you’re trying to start a family).

-The lesser known impacts of the pill include a bunch of nutrients depletions.
-Simply put, if you are taking the pill and are NOT adding back these important vitamins & minerals, you run the risk of other symptoms over time (low energy, breakouts, digestive problems, to name a few).
+The lesser-known impacts of the pill include a bunch of nutrient depletions.
+Simply put, if you are taking the pill and are NOT adding back these important vitamins & minerals, you may notice changes in how you feel, such as shifts in energy or digestion, especially if nutrient intake is lacking.

 Birth control pill nutrient depletion: